MattiaRigi97/DSNet/splits/readme.md

-This file contain the train-test split in the three considered mode:
+This file contain the train-test split for the three considered mode:

 <ul>
   <li>Canonical</li>